Current Members

 Detailed Bio

 Hi, I’m Zaki.
-I am a second-year Ph.D. student in the Department of Aerospace Engineering at the University of Colorado Boulder.
+I am a fifth-year Ph.D. student in the Department of Aerospace Engineering at the University of Colorado Boulder.
 I received a B.Sc. and M.Sc. in Aerospace Engineering also at CU Boulder.
 My current research revolves around planning and control under uncertainty.
 I have worked on contingency management of UAS under component failures using MPC and POMDP methods.
-I am currently working on adaptive and transparent human-in-the-loop planning for search and rescue.
-In my free time, I enjoy playing soccer and shredding the gnar.
+I am currently working on efficient multi-agent planning for search and rescue.
+In my free time, I enjoy playing soccer and skiing.

 Lisa Ventura